Configure a Report Server on a Network Load Balancing Cluster

 Repeat the previous step for each report server in the scale-out deployment.

-Verify that all Web.Config files in the \Reporting Services\Reportserver folders contain identical <
+Verify that all Web.Config files for all report servers in the scale-out deployment contain identical <

 machineKey> elements in the <